MorimaruKida/MorimaruKida.github.io/joinus.md

 Ph.D. students from Europe or North America can apply to [Summer Program or Short-term Program](https://www.jsps.go.jp/english/e-fellow/index.html) of the Japan Society for the Promotion of Science (JSPS) to conduct joint research activities at our laboratory.

 ### Recruitment alert!
-Graduate School of Agricultural Science (GSAS) obtained a 5-year MEXT funding that supports students from Southeast or Southwest Asian countries to pursue their master's and doctoral studies in our department.
+Graduate School of Agricultural Science (GSAS) obtained a 3-year MEXT funding that supports students from Southeast or Southwest Asian countries to pursue their master's and doctoral studies in our department.
 With this grant, up to 3 students per year can obtain the MEXT scholarship from GSAS alone.
 Southeast Asian countries will be given the highest priority in the application selection.
-Prospective students should contact me well in advance, preferably before October.
+Prospective students should contact me well in advance, at the latest before October.
+Application this year (enrollment October 2025) is the last opportunity to apply for this scholarship.
+GSAS is going to apply the continuation of this funding for the coming years, but it's unclear if the application will be accepted.

 ## Postdoctoral fellows
 Our team is always welcoming talented, young researchers from around the world!